soapy-bat/soapy-seahorse_SourceDestination/README.md

 ## 1. Three-point soure-destination editing
 ### Required
-All "Markers" and "Edit" scripts.
+"Markers" and "Edit" scripts.
 ### How to use
 - source gates are set using "SetSrcIn" and "SetSrcOut": Select an item (grouped items are possible as well), place the edit cursor inside the item.
 This will place flagged take markers at the cursor position (also while playing back).
 - destination gate is set using "SetDstIn": This will create a flagged project marker at the cursor position.
 - three-point edit: make sure to select the source item (that contains the source gates) and run the script.
 It will paste the area(s) between SRC_IN and SRC_OUT to the topmost lane at DST_IN.
 ### Notes
-The script "Edit_3pointAssembly" allows user customization by editing the "user settings" at the beginning of the file.
+- The script "Edit_3pointAssembly" allows user customization by editing the "user settings" at the beginning of the file.
+- 4-point editing is planned at a later stage.

 ## 2. Fade auditioning
 ### Required
-All "Fades" scripts.
+"Fades" scripts.
 ### Functions
 - AuditionOIn / AuditionOOut: Auditions the original material ("behind the fade") to the left or right of the fade.
 - AuditionXFade: Auditions the crossfade.